palewire/californiacivicdata.org/_posts/2017-07-12-first-python-notebook-at-sdsu.markdown

 I am excited to delve deeper into Python, pandas and the Jupyter Notebook so I can go further into my future digital journalism classes.

 I am not a Python whiz, but I am willing to learn and try.
 There is so much power to what it can do.
-As journalism educators we should introduce our students, one line of code at a time.
+As journalism educators we should introduce our students to the possibilities of what Python can do for news gathering and reporting of important civic issues, one line of code at a time.